Stanko/Stanko.github.io/content/blog/2022-12-23-draw-svg-rope-using-javascript.md

   ### Skew segments again

   Let's skew everything again.
-As in the step above, we'll just rotate the bisector by a fixed angle.
+Same as in the previous step, we'll just rotate the bisector by a fixed angle.

   <span id="angle-segments" class="step-title"></span>
 </div>